paldhous/ucb/2015/dataviz/md_raw/class1.md

 In this example there is a significant negative correlation, but that doesn’t prove that low rates of infectious disease made some countries more democratic.
 Not only are there possible lurking variables, but cause-and-effect could also work the other way round: more democratic societies might place greater value on their citizens’ lives, and make more effort to prevent and treat infectious diseases.

 We will make a version of this chart in class.
-[Download the data](./data/disease_democ/disease_democ.txt), which again is in a tab-delimited text file.
-Import the data into the web app as before, and map `infect_rate` to the X axis and `democ_score` to the Y.
+Import the file `disease_democ.csv` into the web app as before, and map `infect_rate` to the X axis and `democ_score` to the Y.

 Now right-click in the main chart area and select `Add layer>Bivariate Geoms>point`.
 Click `Draw plot` and the points should appear on the scatter plot.